 Rhizotomy surgery is usually performed to decrease back pain and neck pain when it’s affecting a person’s quality of life.
 The procedure is a safe, effective, and minimally-invasive way to restore movement, reduce suffering, and help patients return to their daily activities.
 Nerve pain can be significant, and a rhizotomy can offer much needed relief.

 Your rhizotomy surgeon will begin the procedure by guiding the placement of an electrode using fluoroscopy.
 Once that needle is in place, a mild electrical current stimulates the nerve to confirm its exact location.
 Then, the electrode is heated to deaden the sensory nerves, which is what stops the pain signals from traveling to the brain.

 The rhizotomy procedure is very quick, often lasting only a few minutes.
 Because of the anesthesia involved you will spend several hours in the surgical center’s recovery room.
-But you should be up on your feet in a very short period of time; depending on how you react to the anesthesia, you could be back to full activity, including driving and going to work, in as little as one to two days.
+However, you should be up on your feet in a very short period of time; depending on how you react to the anesthesia, you could be back to full activity, including driving and going to work, in as little as one to two days.

-However, it’s not uncommon to have pain and swelling, or bruising, at the surgical site.
+That said, it’s not uncommon to have pain and swelling, or bruising, at the surgical site.

 Like most procedures, rhizotomy can’t guarantee a 100% effectiveness rate.
 A portion of patients who undergo the surgery will receive little-to-no pain relief, and for others, the pain may return in coming years as the nerve regrows.
 However, these are a small percentage of the cases.
 When you consult with a rhizotomy surgeon, they can give you all of the information you need to know to make an educated choice about your surgery.
 The vast majority of patients who undergo the rhizotomy procedure experience pain relief that lasts.

 To find out more about rhizotomy surgery, contact us today.